GitNothing/translatellm/README.md

 #### RECOMMENDED AZURE SIZE FOR SMALL SCALE: D2s_v3
 #### ACCESS FROM YOUR BROWSER AT: http://your_server_ip:8080
 ##### What is installed? unzip -> docker -> docker compose -> ollama with gemma3 -> open webui -> translatellm app
+#### Pull gemma3 model to verify installation before using translatellm
 ## PASTE THESE LINES IN THE TERMINAL

 ```bash